adotagarwal/WatchTower2/README.md

 - An ESP32-based development board such as the AdaFruit QT Py ESP32, AdaFruit Feather ESP32 v2, Arduino Nano ESP32, Seeed Xiao ESP32C3 or similar.
 I used the [QT Py ESP32](https://www.adafruit.com/product/5395).
 - An H-bridge amplifier circuit.
 You can build your own, or I used the [Adafruit DRV8833 DC/Stepper Motor Driver Breakout Board](https://www.adafruit.com/product/3297).
 Boards using the TB6612 would probably also work, you just need something that can handle 5V or more, a few hundred milliamps and a switching frequency of 60khz or higher.
-- A [60khz ferrite rod antenna](https://www.canaduino.ca/product/60khz-atomic-clock-receiver-v4-wwvb-msf-jjy60/).
+- One or two [60khz ferrite rod antennas](https://www.canaduino.ca/product/60khz-atomic-clock-receiver-v4-wwvb-msf-jjy60/).
 You can pull one from an existing quartz radio-controlled movement, or I bought mine from Canaduino.
 If you want better reliability at distance you may consider using a second antenna.
 Some users have had luck with a simple 20 inch length of straight copper wire, but I found the signal to be too weak to be reliable.
 - Bread board and [jumper wires](https://www.amazon.com/dp/B08YRGVYPV).
-- PCB Mount Screw Terminal Block connector to connect your antenna, something like [this](https://www.amazon.com/dp/B09F6TC7RP).
+- PCB Mount Screw Terminal Block connector to connect your antenna(s), something like [this](https://www.amazon.com/dp/B09F6TC7RP).
 Not strictly necessary but nice to have.
-Use a two pin terminal if you only plan to have one antenna, or a four pin if you might use two antennas.
+Use a two pin terminal if you only plan to have one antenna, or a four pin if you want two antennas.

 ## Optional